timomeh/timomeh.de/README.md

 ### Serving images

 Images are also stored in the private GitHub repository.
-To make them publicly accessible, I proxy and cache those images in a Next.js route handler.
+To make them publicly accessible, I have a [reverse proxy](tools/github-private-reverse-proxy) on an private Railway service, with a public [imgproxy](https://imgproxy.net/) in front of it for image optimization.

 Videos are simply uploaded to YouTube, and YouTube links in posts are automatically converted to embeds.